Djent

+Djent (/dʒɛnt/) is a subgenre of progressive metal, termed for an onomatopoeia of the guitar sound that characterizes it.
+While sources such as The Guardian and Guitar World describe djent as a genre, some notable musicians including Randy Blythe (Lamb of God) and Stephen Carpenter (Deftones) say it is not.

 Development

-Fredrik Thordendal, lead guitarist of Swedish band Meshuggah, is considered the originator of the djent technique.
-However, the band did not coin the term itself; In a 2018 interview by Rauta, Meshuggah guitarist Mårten Hagström apologised for the band's role in creating the "djent" style of guitar playing, calling it "a drunk misunderstanding".
+Fredrik Thordendal, lead guitarist of Swedish band Meshuggah, coined the term.
+In a 2018 interview by Rauta, Meshuggah guitarist Mårten Hagström apologized for the band's role in creating the "djent" style of guitar playing, calling it "a drunk misunderstanding".